 If you do not observe carefully, you may end missing the symptoms associated with hallucinations.
 The other thing is that elderly persons don’t like talking about such episodes and so they may not even disclose them to anyone.
 Some of the symptoms that you could stay alert for include:

-• A drastic change in mood and behaviour
+- A drastic change in mood and behavior

 Helping the elderly

-Distractions: you should try to calm the perceiver down.
+Distractions: Try calming them down with care.
 The best thing to do is to shift focus to other things that the elderly person may possibly enjoy.
 You can try a game or some music.

 Routine: when you are dealing with a senior who experiences hallucinations, it is important to stick to a routine which is consistent.
 Make sure that you let them remain in surrounding that they are familiar with so as to avoid further hallucinations.